DecentralisedGaming/Book/03_history_of_blockchain_games.md

 In April 2015, EverdreamSoft did a token sale on CounterParty to raise money to build a trading card game called **Spells of Genesis**.
 The official launch date of the game, according to the developer website, was in 2017.
 In recent years, tokens were also deployed to Ethereum.

 ## 2017 onwards
 A boom for decentralised gaming came in 2017.
 Prices of cryptocurrencies hit all-time-highs and November saw the release of the popular game **CryptoKitties**.
 The game involves breeding cats with the option of trading them.
-Each cat is represented on the Ethereum blockchain as a non-fungible token following the ERC-721 token standard.
+Each cat is represented on the Ethereum blockchain as a non-fungible token (NFT) following the ERC-721 token standard.
 This standard is now synonymous with blockchain gaming.

 The popularity of the game was so high that Ethereum hit it’s scaling limits and caused the network to be congested in December 2017.
 As such, it is the most famous blockchain game to date.
 It is worth noting that the game is not fully decentralised.
 The art is held on the developer’s servers and licensed to players for special usage.

 The team behind CryptoKitties are now working on a new blockchain that’s entirely dedicated to blockchain gaming.
 Earlier in 2017, there was a token sale for the game **Decentraland**.
 Initially, the game raised money by doing a token sale on Ethereum.

 This game is worth a mention as it has become a fully decentralised game.
 That includes the game assets and the governance of development.
 Currently, assets are presented on Ethereum as tokens, while the assets themselves will be hosted on a decentralised-hosting technology.